NeLLi-team/gvclass/README.md

 #### Docker

-* Use the provided `gvclass_apptainer.sh` script.
+* Use the provided `gvclass_docker.sh` script.
 The `querydir` should be located under the current working directory.
 For testing, use the `example` dir (available in this repository) as the `querydir`.

 ```
 bash gvclass_docker.sh <querydir> <n processes>